Deeper Learning and Design Thinking

 Seeds to STEM and Design

-Last year, our team invented the Pedestrian Alert System through the Lemelson-MIT InvenTeam program.
+In 2012, our team invented the Pedestrian Alert System through the Lemelson-MIT InvenTeam program.
 It was a highly inspiring learning experience that we wished to continue and share with other students in Massachusetts.

-Our team has made contact with Katherine Holland, a Civic Engagement Coordinator for Citizen Schools Massachusetts.
+Our team had made contact with Katherine Holland, a Civic Engagement Coordinator for Citizen Schools Massachusetts.
 Citizen Schools “partners with public middle schools in low-income communities to provide an expanded learning day” by giving schools opportunities for afterschool apprenticeships.
 These apprenticeships provide hands-on learning taught by professionals in any given field.
 Learn more about Citizen Schools on their website at www.citizenschools.org.

 The Legal Sea Foods Kids Website Project